ngworker/angular-versions-action/README.md

 This GitHub Action (written in JavaScript) modifies the root `package.json` of a project and replaces the version of all **Angular** related dependencies for given base version.

+When necessary it updates the angular.json to use the correct builder.

 [![ngworker](https://img.shields.io/badge/ngworker-%40-red)](https://github.com/ngworker/)

 ## Usage